 WebRTC is a set of plugin-free APIs that can be used in both desktop and mobile browsers.
-WebRTC does not need any native apps for audio and video communication as it allows peer-to-peer communication on the web pages.
+One of the WebRTC advantages is that it does not need any native apps for audio and video communication as it allows peer-to-peer communication on the web pages.
+So, what is WebRTC being used for in real time in real businesses?
 Some of the top companies like Amazon and Facebook are all leveraging this, but Google Meet (or more accurately, Hangouts) is probably one of the main reasons we have WebRTC today.

-- File sharing: Suppose you want to send a massive file to a colleague while working on a project.
+- Speed up File Sharing with WebRTC: Suppose you want to send a massive file to a colleague while working on a project.
 Instead of emailing the file or uploading it to a third-party cloud storage system (and waiting several minutes for the transfer to complete), you could send it directly through your web browser using WebRTC’s data channel, with very low-latency and the benefit of full encryption between the two endpoints.

-- Embedded endpoints: ATMs.
+- WebRTC supports clients on the move with Embedded Endpoints: ATMs.
 Vending machines.
 Bus stops.
 Retail store kiosks.
 All of these endpoints can be embedded with WebRTC engines.
 It’s an easy way to connect customers with live agents while they are on-the-go.

-- Sales enablement: Websites and applications are key tools for sales enablement.
+- WebRTC creates a personal touch using Sales Enablement: Websites and applications are key tools for sales enablement.
 Customers rarely make important purchases on impulse.
 Decisions are often made after speaking with a sales associate.
 Providing a website or application with a WebRTC audio or video contact channel is a great way to provide ongoing assistance throughout the purchasing process.

-- Emergency response: In some cases, WebRTC is being used to increase public safety.
+- WebRTC keeps communities safer with Emergency Response: In some cases, WebRTC is being used to increase public safety.
 SaferMobility streamlines real-time interactions with authorities by enabling video, audio, and text communications while utilizing location-based awareness.
 This use of the WebRTC data channel allows responding personnel to have deeper insight and better information by circumventing previously existing communication barriers when responding to emergency calls.

-- Enhanced audience participation: Tap to Speak recently developed a solution that turns smartphones into microphones during live events.
+- WebRTC enhances Audience Participation: Tap to Speak recently developed a WebRTC-based solution that turns smartphones into microphones during live events.
 The application was designed to improve communication between audience members and presenters, as it eliminates having to pass a traditional microphone around a room.

 In summary, pretty much any application that wants to share data or video between peers can use WebRTC.
 The reason for this massive adoption is that browser to browser communication is significantly cheaper than going through a server (up to 90% cheaper from Video Banking and the Economics of the Retail Business).
 Furthermore, users will no longer need to rely on dedicated hardware sets and applications to join a meeting and have a video conference call; browsers are always accessible to everyone!

-Sangoma Meet a Great Example of Adopting WebTRC
+Sangoma Meet: A Great Example of Adopting WebRTC